 How They Work and Options for Those With Older Vehicles

-How They Work
+How Do They Work?

-At this point, contacts, text messages, music and recently searched destinations will display onscreen, each in its own menu.
+At this point, contacts, text messages, music and recently searched destinations will display on screen, each in its own menu.
 The data comes from the smartphone and is not stored in the vehicle.

 Each system takes a different approach to displaying the data, but the goal is the same: reducing distraction by getting the driver to put down the phone and instead rely on voice functionality and the presentation of data on the vehicle's screen.
 Here's how each system handles this.

-Apple has been working with automakers since 2004, first with iPod integration, later with "Siri Eyes Free" and currently with Apple CarPlay, which the company introduced in 2013.
+Apple has been working with automakers since 2004, first with iPod integration, later with Siri Eyes Free and currently with Apple CarPlay, which the company introduced in 2013.
 It was called "iOS in Car" at that time.

 Siri's voice search isn't limited to phone and navigation.
 Most other Siri commands, such as asking it to give you weather reports or sports scores, will work as well.
-But the information won't appear onscreen.
+But the information won't appear on screen.

 CarPlay will work with iPhone 5 or newer phones.
 They must have iOS 7.1 or newer firmware.

 Google announced Android Auto in 2014, but it had been working with automakers before the announcement.
 It sought to make a car-specific interface rather than duplicate what was already on the phone.

 The Android Auto home screen features Google cards that will show such things as the local weather, reminders of upcoming meetings, directions to a recently searched address, or the name of a song that's currently playing.
 The bottom of the screen has a row of buttons for the primary functions: maps, phone, home screen, music and car applications.
 These buttons display in all modes.